Stefan1612/Nft-marketplace/README.md

 - [Node.js](https://nodejs.org/en/)

 ## Fundamental Issues
 ## Ways to solve the problems
 ## Technical Issues

-2. The front-end is a mess due to me not utilizing the solidity events.
-  Callback hell:
-  - Hard to read
-  - Hard to update
-  - Inefficient

 ## Ways to solve the problems

-2) I'll probaly redo the whole front-end utilizing the events and desgining with mui.